shyam100v/cs4641Project/README.md

 ## DBSCAN
-Using DBSCAN clustering on the video views and publishing time features, we can see that the optimal time frame to publish videos on YouTube is from about 1:30 to 8:30 pm GMT.
+Using DBSCAN clustering on the video views and publishing time features, we can see that the optimal time frame to publish videos on YouTube is from about 1:30 to 8:30 pm GMT; however, we did find many noise points and the clusters found were quite low in view count.

 ## GradientBoostingRegressor